Chimediin Saikhanbileg: Political career

-He personally oversaw and completed the construction of high-speed Internet access and fiber-optic cables in 1.5 million km2 area of Mongolia, connecting 21 aimags and 330 soums during those years.
+He oversaw and completed the construction of high-speed Internet access and fiber-optic cables in 1.5 million km2 area of Mongolia, connecting 21 aimags and 330 soums during those years.
 This fiber-optic network became the first infrastructure in Mongolia to connect the entire country.
 Within only 4 years, a new network spanning almost 10,000 km had been built.
 He successfully managed the re-negotiation of a 20-year contract with the Korea Telecom company, which had been signed in 1995 and had granted the company an exclusive right to use central telecommunication network.
 Saikhanbileg was able to remove the exclusive rights, inviting fair competition to the industry.
 With the advent of two new cellular carriers, competition flourished, leading to reduction of users' bills by almost 3 to 4 times.
 Cellular phone user numbers increased to 4.3 million for 3 million Mongolians, making Mongolia a country with a leading mobile penetration rate.
 The percentage of smartphone users has grown to over 80%.
 At his initiative, the projects "E-Mongolia", "E-Government", "Internet for Every Family" and "A Computer for Every Child" were successfully implemented and the total size of Internet traffic was increased by a factor of 400.
 The IPTV project to connect Mongolia to the main fiber-optic network that connects Asia and Europe, was successfully implemented allowing the user to rewind any program aired within 72 hours.
 E-government project eliminated bureaucracy and red-tape in government services and enabled numerous innovative services to reach the public.

-His phenomenal transformations of Mongolia's IT industry won him the highest number of votes in 2008 Parliamentary Election in the Ulaanbaatar city constituency thus making him a second-term Member of Parliament.

-2008 and 2009 were trying years for Mongolia due to the global financial crisis.
-The political situation was also tense after the mass riot on July 1, 2008.
-During this time, the two largest political parties put aside their differences, establishing a coalition and launched the largest economic project, the Oyu Tolgoi (OT).
-In those challenging circumstances Saikhanbileg led the Democratic Party floor in the Parliament, one of the two largest factions, and boldly solved pressing political and economic issues in 2008–2012.

-His leadership, management skills, problem-solving techniques and enabling attitude were constructive in overcoming the financial crisis, implementing the IMF program, subsequently attaining 14.5% economic growth and starting and advancing the complex Oyu Tolgoi project.